makrai/notes/sakaguchi1907-WinoGrande-adversarial.md

   Goldberg 2018).
   * Belinkov+ (2019) propose an adversarial removal technique for NLI which

-## Assessment of AfLite We assess the impact of AfLite relative to
+## Assessment of AfLite

-* two baselines: random data reduction and PMI-based filtering.
-In random data
+* two baselines: random data reduction and PMI-based filtering
-  * Technically, we first pre-computed PMI between a word and the label y = 1 following a method proposed by Gururangan+ (2018).
-The
+  * Technically, we first pre-computed PMI between a word and the label y = 1 following a method proposed by Gururangan+ (2018)
-  * sum of PMI value of each token in a given sentence indicates the
+  * sum of PMI value of each token in a given sentence

-## What bias has been actually detected by AfLite ?
-Is the bias really spurious
+## What bias has been actually detected by AfLite?

 * Table 2 presents examples that AfLite has detected as a dataset-specific bias.
 * first two twins, where the sentiment between the answer option and the target pronoun are highly correlated.
 In other words, these problems can be easily
   * structural rather than at the token level,
     * unlike that identified in the literature (Gururangan+ 2018; Poliak+ 2018),
-    * hard to detect using heuristics such as lexical PMI-filtering.
-Instead of
+    * hard to detect using heuristics such as lexical PMI-filtering
 * We also release 31k problems that are filtered out by AfLite for additional training set (§4) and resource (§5), resulting in a total number of problems in WinoGrande all to be 43,972